WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Introduction

 \section{Introduction}

 Web agents~\cite{ning2025survey, google2024mariner,openai2025operator,perplexity2025comet} are powerful tools that help in automating mundane tasks on the web.
-Recently, LLM-powered web agents~(commonly referred to also as browser-use agents) have gained significant traction offering more flexible web interactions on the web~\cite{zhou2023webarena, he2024webvoyager}.
+Recently, LLM-powered web agents~(also referred to as browser-use agents) have gained significant traction offering flexible web interactions on the web~\cite{zhou2023webarena, he2024webvoyager}.
 Modern browsers such as Perplexity's Comet~\cite{perplexity2025comet} and Open AI's Atlas~\cite{openai2025atlas} incorporate web agents into their user-experience.
-These agents allow users to delegate repetitive tasks such as finding the cheapest flight, ordering weekly groceries, or listing in a code repository with a specific label~\cite{zhou2023webarena}.
-Web agents act on textual user instructions for the task and leverage contextual information of the operating environment such as screenshots and~(or) DOM trees to understand the page's current state and execute actions using web automation frameworks like Selenium~\cite{selenium}, Playwright~\cite{playwright}, etc.
+These agents allow users to delegate repetitive tasks such as finding the cheapest flight, ordering groceries, or listing in a code repository with a specific label~\cite{zhou2023webarena}.
+Web agents act on textual user instructions and leverage contextual information of the operating environment such as screenshots and~(or) DOM trees to understand the page's current state and execute actions using web automation frameworks like Selenium~\cite{selenium}, Playwright~\cite{playwright}, etc.

 While the utility of these agents is rapidly expanding, their autonomous nature necessitates rigorous evaluations, including security- and privacy-based ones.
 Standard web agent benchmarks are primarily general-purpose, focusing heavily on information-retrieval tasks~(e.g., WebArena~\cite{zhou2023webarena} and WebVoyager~\cite{he2024webvoyager}).
-Given the sensitive data these agents process, recent benchmarks also evaluate their safety and security~(SafeArena~\cite{tur2025safearena}, ST-WebAgentBench~\cite{levy2024st}) and assess their propensity to leak private information during routine tasks~(PrivacyLens~\cite{shao2024privacylens}, PrivaCI-Bench~\cite{li2025privaci}).
+Given the sensitive data these agents process, recent benchmarks also evaluate their safety and security~(SafeArena~\cite{tur2025safearena}, ST-WebAgentBench~\cite{levy2024st}) and assess their propensity to leak sensitive information during routine tasks~(AgentDam~\cite{zharmagambetov2026agentdam}, EIA~\cite{liao2025eia}).